nerves-project/nerves/guides/introduction/getting-started.md

 Be patient though, as it can take 30 seconds or more at first boot.
 You can run `ping nerves.local` to know when your Pi is up and running.

-The way nerves does that is by copying your ssh public keys in the firmware and setting all up with [Vintage Net Direct](https://github.com/nerves-networking/vintage_net_direct), one of the supported [Vintage Net](https://github.com/nerves-networking/vintage_net) configurations.
+The way Nerves does this is by copying your ssh public keys in the firmware and setting all up with [Vintage Net Direct](https://github.com/nerves-networking/vintage_net_direct), one of the supported [Vintage Net](https://github.com/nerves-networking/vintage_net) configurations.

 > #### SSH public keys {: .info}
 > Since Nerves copies your SSH public keys in the firmware image, make sure you use the same computer to create the firmware and to connect to the device.
 Otherwise, you will be met with a login prompt.